jonezy35/NSM-Lite/README.md

 # NSM Kit Automated Installation
 #### (Elasticsearch, Kibana, Filebeat, Zeek, and Suricata)

-## NOTE:
-Currently the zeek portion of this is not working correctly.
-The install is successful but the data pipeline for zeek is not working properly.
-I am currently working on it and will update when I am able to solve the problem.

 ## Table of Contents
 1. [Purpose](#purpose)
 2. [Description](#description)